Angrycreative/ACF-Page-Builder-Field/readme.txt

 == Installation ==

-1. Copy the `acf-so-page-builder-field` folder into your `wp-content/plugins` folder
+1. Copy the `acf-page-builder-field` folder into your `wp-content/plugins` folder.
-2. Activate the ACF Page Builder Field plugin via the plugins admin page
+2. Activate the ACF Page Builder Field plugin via the plugins admin page.
-3. Create a new field via ACF and select the Page Builder Field type
+3. Create a new field via ACF and select the Page Builder Field type.
-4. Please refer to the description for more info regarding the field type settings
+4. Display the field in your theme's templates with `get_field()` or `get_sub_field()` as usual.
+5. Enjoy your improved CMS experience!

 == Changelog ==

+= 1.0.0 =
+* First stable release

 = 0.1.0 =
 * Initial Beta Release.